 What will retail look like in 2021?
 You’ve probably been asking yourself this question a lot lately, and for a good reason.
 For many retailers in the United States, the COVID-19 pandemic has changed how many of us conduct our business.

-There are, however, a few questions you can confidently answer as you head into the new year that will prepare you for a year full of retailing success.
-No matter what industry you’re in, these questions will help you evaluate how you’re doing as a small business and guide decisions to help improve your business in 2020.
+There are, however, a few questions you can confidently answer as you strategically approach 2021 that will prepare you for a year full of retailing success.
+No matter what industry you serve, these questions will help you evaluate how you’re doing as a small business and guide decisions to improve your business in 2021.

 1. How are my employees doing?

 This is crucial.
-Neglecting the well-being of your employees is easy to do, but can have a major impact on your business.
+Neglecting your employees' well-being is easy to do but can have a major impact on your business.
 Employees are your most valuable assets.
+As you are aware, they are the front-line to your customers.
 If you find that your customer satisfaction rating is slipping through the cracks, the first thing you should assess is your employee’s performance.

 It can be something as simple as sending out an anonymous survey or setting up individual meetings with each one of your staff members to gain feedback and understand how they feel about their work environment and gain insight into any improvements that can be made.
 No matter how you go about it, taking the time to listen to your employees can really benefit your business.

 Recommended article: 6 Effective Ways to Motivate Employees

 Like your employees, you must understand how your customers feel about your business to improve and effectively make changes.
 The more knowledge you have about your customers and the community you’re serving, the better off your business will be.